emdash/brainbox/install.md

 ## Shell Configuration

-I suggest adding something equivalent to the following `bash` snippet to your shell initialization file (if you are unsure, this is probably `.bashrc`):
+I suggest adding the equivalent of the following `bash` snippet to your shell initialization file (if you are unsure, this is probably `.bashrc`):

     export GTD_DIR="/path/to/gtd"